imjamesonzeller/wordsearchapi/README.md

 # Word Search API

 This project provides a simple API to generate word search grids based on a list of words.
 It uses Flask as the web framework and allows users to send a list of words via a POST request to generate a word search grid.
-The API returns a JSON object representing the grid.
+The API returns a JSON object representing the grid and the list of words inside the word search itself.

 ## Features